 However, even as availing loans becomes common and more convenient, a potential borrower must have a good sense of his or her CIBIL report at all times.
 Your CIBIL report, specifically your CIBIL score, can be the deciding factor between whether you can avail the loan of your choice or not.

-A simple way of checking free CIBIL score is to get your customised Financial Health Check Report (FHCR) on Finserv MARKETS.
+A simple way of checking free CIBIL score is to get your customized Financial Health Check Report (FHCR) on Finserv MARKETS.
 Apart from various useful information about your financial health, Financial Health Check Report (FHCR) also provides your free CIBIL score, at no extra cost.

 Your CIBIL report and your free CIBIL score is a reflection of your financial reliability and determines your creditworthiness with financial institutions.
-Which is why it is crucial to have an adequate understanding of the components that go into your CIBIL report, what they mean and how you can ensure your score remains favourable.
+Which is why it is crucial to have an adequate understanding of the components that go into your CIBIL report, what they mean and how you can ensure your score remains favorable.

 Understanding the CIBIL report